This common condition makes babies spit up often, and may cause a lot of discomfort.

 This will allow baby to get the same amount of calories, but will put less stress on their tummies.

 This means upright on your shoulder, not partially upright in a swing.
 This may keep the milk from escaping the stomach and will allow some to pass into the lower intestinal tract, creating more room in the stomach.

-4. If your baby is 4 months or older, add some rice cereal to the bottle.
+4. If your baby is 4 months or older, add some rice cereal for reflux to the bottle.

 5. If you are breastfeeding, consider limiting the amount of spicy foods you eat.

 This may help make your breast milk easier to digest.

 Medications can be helpful as well.
 Your child’s doctor might prescribe these for GERD in babies if an infant’s reflux prevents them from wanting food and gaining weight.
 Antacid medications will cause the milk coming up from the stomach to be less acidic, but it will not cause the reflux to stop.

 Most importantly, parents should still continue to put the baby on his or her back while sleeping.
 Belly sleeping is a risk factor for SIDS.

 Good luck — and remember, white onesies never go out of style.